HEADSHOTS

 [

-What follows is either shitty marketing or the specific frequency it took to bring you here.
-If you're still reading thirty seconds from now, you'll know which it is for you.
-Either way, this was written by a real person, unfiltered by anything artificial—unless you count spellcheck, which likely left at least one error in support of the author's claim.
+In this case, written by a real person; unfiltered by anything artificial—unless you count spell-check, which likely left at least one error in support of the author's claim.

 And yet, something whispers otherwise.

-Where AI images are getting tougher to spot, AI writing seems to be getting more obvious, its six-finger hand in everything we read: Instagram carousels, Facebook posts, X articles, Google reviews.
+Where AI images are getting tougher to spot, AI writing seems to be getting more obvious—its six-finger hand in everything we read: Instagram carousels, Facebook posts, X articles, even Google reviews.
 Everyone sounding smarter; everyone sounding—the same.

 The signs are everywhere if you're looking.
-And if you are, you've clocked five so far—or so you think...
+And if you are, you've clocked three here so far—or so you think...

 VANITY: It rhymes with humanity, and it's as old as we are.
 Homo sapiens has been using makeup for thousands of years—from ancient Egypt, to imperial China, to feudal Japan.
 Long before L'Oreal, 17th century Europe embraced vanity so hard, a new kind of furniture was born.